 For tax purposes, nonresident aliens (NRAs) are generally taxed at much higher rates on income than are residents and citizens.
-Often, off-campus employers withhold taxes from payments made to nonresident aliens the same as Americans which is a mistake for the following reasons:
+Often, off-campus employers withhold taxes from payments made to nonresident aliens the same as U.S. citizens, which is a mistake for the following reasons:

-- In the event of an IRS audit, if the employer underwithheld, penalties and interest will be assessed to the employer, in addition to the taxes owed.
-The IRS will not attempt to seek retribution from the NRA.
+- In the event of an IRS audit, if the employer under-withheld income tax, penalties and interest will be assessed to the employer, in addition to the taxes owed.
+The IRS will not attempt to seek retribution from the NRA employee.

-- FICA withholding is not required for NRAs in F and J status who are working legally.
+- FICA withholding is not required for NRAs in F-1 and J-1 status who are working legally.
 Therefore, the off-campus employer is not liable for the matching portion of FICA payments.

-- The nonresident alien has significantly higher federal tax liability than an American worker.
-When off-campus employers underwithhold taxes, the student is required to make high payments to the IRS at the time of their tax return, which is often a significant hardship.
+- The nonresident alien has significantly higher federal tax liability than a U.S. tax resident.
+When off-campus employers under-withhold taxes, the employee is required to make high payments to the IRS at the time of their tax return, which is often a significant hardship.